-Drawing from the same tradition, Emmerich de Vattel-"the founding era's foremost expert on the law of nations," Franchise Tax Bd. v.
-Hyatt, 587 U.S. 230, 239 (2019)-explained that citizenship under the law of nations depended not only on the child's place of birth, but also on the parents'

-political status. "[N]atural-born citizens," Vattel wrote, include "those born in the country, of parents who are citizens."
-Emmerich de Vattel, The Law of Nations § 212, at 101 (1797 ed.).
+Drawing from the same tradition, Emmerich de Vattel-"the founding era's foremost expert on the law of nations," Franchise Tax Bd. of Cal. v.
+Hyatt, 587 U.S. 230, 239 (2019) explained that citizenship under the law of nations depended not only on the child's place of birth, but also on the parents' political status. "[N]atural-born citizens," Vattel wrote, include "those born in the country, of parents who are citizens."
+Emmerich de Vattel, The Law of Nations § 212, at 101 (London, printed for G.G. and J. Robinson, Paternoster-Row, 1797 ed.).
 Citizenship by virtue of birth in the country also extends to the children of "perpetual inhabitants" of that country, whom Vattel regarded as "a kind of citize[n]."
-Id. § 213; see also id. § 215, at 102.
+Id. § 213, at 102 (emphasis omitted); see also id. § 215, at 102.
 According to Vattel, citizenship does not extend, however, to children of those foreigners who lack "the right of perpetual residence" in the country.
 Id. § 213, at 102.
-Such persons would owe allegiance to their parents' home countries, per the principle that "children follow the condition of their fathers."
+Such persons would instead owe allegiance to their parents' home countries, in accord with the principle that "children follow the condition of their fathers."
 Id. § 215, at 102.

-Justice Story also understood that birthright citizenship required more than physical presence.
+Justice Story also understood that birthright citizenship required more than mere physical presence.
 He explained in a judicial opinion later quoted in Wong Kim Ark that "children of even aliens born in a country, while the parents are resident there," "are subjects by birth."
 Inglis v.

 Trs. of Sailor's Snug Harbor, 28 U.S. (3 Pet.)
 99, 164 (1830) (emphasis added) (quoted in Wong Kim Ark, 169 U.S. at 660).
-He also wrote in a treatise: "Persons, who are born in a country, are generally deemed citizens and subjects of that country.
-A reasonable qualification of this rule would seem to be, that it should not apply to the children of parents, who were in itinere in the country, or abiding there for temporary purposes, as for health, or occasional business."
+He also wrote in a treatise:

+Persons, who are born in a country, are generally deemed citizens and subjects of that country.
+A reasonable qualification of this rule would seem to be, that it should not apply to the children of parents, who were in itinere in the country, or abiding there for temporary purposes, as for health, or occasional business.

 Joseph Story, Commentaries on the Conflict of Laws § 48, at 48 (1834).

 3. Congressional debates over the Civil Rights Act and Fourteenth Amendment also confirm that children born in the United States to non-resident aliens lack a right to U.S. citizenship because they are not subject to U.S. jurisdiction.
 For instance, Representative James Wilson explained during a debate over the Civil Rights Act that, under "the general law relating to subjects and citizens recognized by all nations," a "person born in the United States" ordinarily "is a natural-born citizen."
 Cong.
 Globe, 39th Cong., 1st Sess.
 1117 (1866).
-But he recognized "except[ions]" to that rule for "children born on our soil to temporary sojourners or representatives of foreign Governments."
-Id.
+But he recognized "except[ions]" to that general rule for "children born on our soil to temporary sojourners or representatives of foreign Governments."
+Id. (emphasis added).